Speicherstadt

 HafenCity InfoCenter

 The future on a scale of 1:500 – the HafenCity InfoCenter in the former boiler house shows everything worth knowing about the most important urban development project in Hamburg and will continuously accompany the planning process.
-The centrepiece is an 8 x 4 metre model of the planned area.
+The centerpiece is an 8 x 4 meter model of the platted area.

 www.hafencity.com